The Sun Burns Brightest

 Over time, these two gates on the path of ecliptic, which sit between two pairs of zodiacal constellations, Gemini and Taurus marking the Northern gate of the Summer solstice and Scorpio and Sagittarius marking the Southern gate became associated with just Gemini and Scorpio, overwhelmingly the symbols of solstice duality, involving birds and serpents.

 The Solstice orientations, if marked against the horizon form a cross, an “X” between the cardinal directions of North, East, South and West.
 This “X” became a common motif and arcane symbol appearing on Roman coins, where crossed spears form an “X” in the heavens, on many early Christian artifacts and as I argue in ‘A Ritual Landscape Considered: Cosmography and Anglo-Saxon Ship Burials’, the famous helmet discovered at Sutton Hoo.

-Arcane Landscape are preparing ‘Staverton – Wonderland of Kings: it’s Place in the Sacral Landscape of the Sandlings’ for publication next month.
+Arcane Landscape are preparing ‘Staverton – Wonderland of Kings: It’s Place in the Sacral Landscape of the Sandlings’ for publication this summer.
 Part 2 ‘Wonderland of Kings: Staverton and the Totemic Symbols of the Wuffing Kingdom’ will pick up this symbol of the “X” and how ritually planned sites formed an ensouled landscape that incorporated this cosmological world view, that was painted across the canvas of the landscape; as above, so below.

 - McCluskey, S.C (1998) Astronomies and Cultures in Early Medieval Europe.
 Cambridge University Press, Cambridge

 - Barillari, S.M (2017) The Shamanic Roots of European Culture: Visions of the Otherworld and Ecstatic Battles from the Middle Ages to the Present Day.